The Stand-In’s Routine

 Usually you will report to background holding, though sometimes casting will inform you to report directly to set.
 When you’re standing in, it’s not uncommon to be needed on set the minute the company is in.
 Whatever the case, when your scene is up, you are ready and nearby set.

-When company is in, rehearsal with the director and principal actors often begins.
-In most cases, this rehearsal is dubbed a private rehearsal, and only a select few can watch it.
 After the private rehearsal is done, you may hear “Marking rehearsal!,” along with a call for department heads and second team.
 At this time, you immediately make your way over to set to watch marking rehearsal.
-The background PA and the 2nd 2nd AD will make sure you’re there, as they’re the people most directly responsible for you.
-Should you have any questions when you’re on set, you ask them.
+The background PA and the 2nd 2nd AD (assistant director) will make sure you’re there, because they’re the people most directly responsible for you.
+Should you have any questions when you’re on set, you can ask them.

 While the crew sets up a shot, the DP will look at you, observing how the light and shadow hit your face, perhaps clicking a light meter very close to your face to get a light reading.
 The camera operator will frame you and ask you to move from first position to second position and so on.
 A camera assistant may walk up to you and take a measurement near your eye, or the camera assistant may send a tape measure out to you and have you hold it at the side of your eye.
-At times it may seem as if you’re not being used, but you won’t always know when you’re being used.
-Often, you are being used without knowing it!

-Once the lights are set up and the camera has been worked out, the 1st AD may call out “Second team rehearsal!”
+After the lights are set up and the camera has been worked out, the 1st AD may call out “Second team rehearsal!”
 Background actors may or may not be included in this rehearsal.
 Background actors will start moving on the command “Background action!”
 You, however, will start moving just after, on the command “Action!“

 When the 1st AD dismisses you (usually with a “Thank you, second team“), or when your designated actor has arrived to take your place, you step away from set.
 However, you don’t do this until you’re certain none of the crew around the camera is still using you to set up their shot.

-If you need to head to the bathroom, once cameras are rolling is your best opportunity to tell the background PA or 2nd 2nd AD that you are “10-1” (heading to the bathroom).
+If you need to head to the bathroom, just before cameras are rolling is your best opportunity to tell the background PA or 2nd 2nd AD that you are “10-1” (heading to the bathroom).
 However, return quickly as it could be only one or two takes before you hear “Cut!
 Checking the gate!“

-When you hear “Checking the gate!,” it’s time to get back to set.
-(Depending on the production, you might also hear “Check that!” or “Checking the chip!“) If the gate is good, there may be a new setup or a rehearsal for a whole new scene.
-But if there appears to be a problem in the gate, they may do another take.
+If the “Gate is good!,” then there may be a new setup or a rehearsal for a whole new scene.
+But if there appears to be a problem in the gate, production may do another take.

 If you are still on the same scene after lunch, you return to your marks when company is back in.
 If you are onto the next scene after lunch, you prepare to watch marking rehearsal if your actor is involved in that scene.